toonvds/TESAR-CDE/README.md

-[--data_path [path to experiment data if loading one from a location]] [--kappa [kappa parameter for the Hawkes process]] [--iterations [number of iterations for the experiment]] [--save_raw_datapath [path to save the raw dataset, so it can be reused and speed things up]] [--save_transformed_datapath [path to save the transformed dataset, so it can be reuse and speed things up]]
+[--data_path [path to experiment data if loading one from a location]] [--kappa [kappa parameter for the Hawkes process]] [--iterations [number of iterations for the experiment]] [--save_raw_datapath [path to save the raw dataset, so it can be reused to speed things up]] [--save_transformed_datapath [path to save the transformed dataset, so it can be reused to speed things up]]
 ```
 Example usage to train TESAR-CDE (Multitask) for informativeness $\gamma=6$: